 I bought an 8-pound pail of plaster of paris for $10, which should give me at least 100 pieces of chalk.
 And the kids had lots of playtime outside with the first batch, so definitely worth it in my eyes.
 I loved hearing their chatter later that night about the chalk.
 I mean, when do kids ever talk about their time outside playing with sidewalk chalk?!

-These Surprise Inside Sidewalk Chalk would make great party favors!
+This Surprise Inside DIY Sidewalk Chalk would make great party favors!
 Create a couple for each child and place a toy inside that matches the theme of the party.
 What a fun surprise the kids would have when they head outside to draw.

-Surprise your kids with their own DIY Sidewalk Chalk with a little treasure inside by following along:
+Surprise your kids with DIY Sidewalk Chalk with a little treasure inside by following along with the tutorial below.

 Add in 1 cup plaster of paris.
 Mix well.

 (Recipe makes 4-6 pieces of chalk depending on the size of your mold.
 Repeat steps 1 – 3 for each color that you want to create.)

 NOTE: I actually let mine dry for several hours until hard and then carefully wiggled the mold until they fell out when turned over.
 Feel free to test yours after several hours, as the drying process is quicker once the chalk is removed from the mold.

 Carefully remove from the mold and let dry for another 24 hours.

 Once the chalk is dry, head outside and get coloring!
 When the surprise is removed from the chalk simply wash it under warm water to clean off any residue.